Applying Gromov's Amenable Localization to Geodesic Flows: The localized Poincar e Duality for geodesic flows

 The assumption that a metric $g$ on a given manifold $M$ is traversally generic, perhaps, could be relaxed.
-To extend all the results of this paper to boundary generic and traversing geodesic flows, we need to consider only such geodesic flows that match a \emph{finite list} of a priori fixed semi-local models (in the spirit of (\ref{eq2.4})) of the vicinity of every $v^g$-trajectory $\g$.
-The models should be determined by the combinatorics of tangency (like $\omega$) of $\g$ to $\d(SM)$.
+To extend all the results of this paper to the broader class of boundary generic and traversing geodesic flows, we need to consider only such geodesic flows that match a \emph{finite list} of a priori fixed semi-local models (in the spirit of (\ref{eq2.4})) of the vicinity of every $v^g$-trajectory $\g$.
+Perhaps, these models could be determined not only by the combinatorics of tangency (like $\om$) of $\g$ to $\d(SM)$, but also by some continuous parameters.